t00geek4u/openai-gemini-docker/README.md

 docker compose up -d
 ```

-HOST will be listening on 11434 for API calls.
+> HOST will be listening on 11434 for API calls.
+>
+> For more info on HOW TO USE https://github.com/PublicAffairs/openai-gemini/blob/main/readme.MD#how-to-use